JacktheLander/Computer-Vision-Projects/OpenCV/README.md

 # OpenCV
-These Projects are from online courses found here: https://www.computervision.zone/course-list/
+These Projects are from online courses I completed that can be found here: https://www.computervision.zone/course-list/